Early Pregnancy Clinic

 What to expect

-If you have been referred to our clinic, call the clinic to make an appointment that will be scheduled within a week.
+If you have been referred to our clinic, please call to make an appointment; it will be scheduled within a week.

 At your appointment, you will see a nurse who will ask about your medical history and symptoms.
 Our nurses work under the supervision of a gynaecologist to monitor and manage your complications.

-We may recommend an ultrasound or blood work on the same day of your appointment to help us better understand your pregnancy complications and develop a care plan that is specific to your needs.
+We may recommend an ultrasound or blood work on the same day as your appointment to help us better understand your pregnancy complications and develop a care plan specific to your needs.

 Expectant management: This option involves waiting for the natural passage of pregnancy tissue.

-Medical management: This option uses Misoprostol to help the pregnancy tissue pass more quickly
+Medical management: Uses Misoprostol to help the pregnancy tissue pass more quickly.

-Surgical management called dilatation and curettage (D&C): This is a minor surgical procedure to remove the pregnancy tissue.
+Surgical management (dilatation and curettage): A minor surgical procedure to remove the pregnancy tissue.

-After your visit to our clinic, we may recommend follow-up appointments to monitor your early pregnancy complications until they are resolved.
+After your visit, we may recommend follow-up appointments to monitor your early pregnancy complications until they are resolved.
 It is important to follow up with your family physician once complications are resolved.

-For more information and support about early pregnancy complications please visit the following resources:
+For more information and support about early pregnancy complications, please see the following resources:

 What to bring